 - Temples and little shrines, dedicated to traditional and oriental deities

 During its hey-day Ostia was a densily populated city, with a large variety of buildings, and a mixed and "international" population.
-But first and foremost it was a harbour city, serving the needs of Rome, characterized by store buildings (horrea) and the seats of commercial guilds.
-Ostia was much smaller than harbours such as Alexandria and Carthage.
+But first and foremost it was a harbour city, serving the needs of Rome, characterized by storage buildings (horrea) and the seats of commercial guilds.
+Ostia was much smaller than cities such as Alexandria and Carthage.
 Not only was Ostia smaller, it was also more functional.
 Michael Heinzelmann has pointed out what was "missing" in Ostia.
 Only the north-east part of the city has a rectangular plan; the lay-out of the other districts remained irregular.
 The width of individual streets varies, apparently the result of the borders of private property.
 Porticos flanking the streets are found throughout the city, but identical porticos facing each other are exceptional.
 There were only a few squares.
 There was no amphitheater, no circus (Puteoli, formerly the main harbour of Rome, had a theater, two amphitheaters and a circus).
-The sudden commercial opportunities that arose after the construction of Trajan's harbour were seized by entrepreneurs, who were interested in profit, not in developing Ostia's infrastructure.Back to index
+The sudden commercial opportunities that arose after the construction of Trajan's harbour were seized by entrepreneurs, who were interested in profit, not in developing Ostia's non-functional infrastructure.Back to index

 The Ostians sometimes used communal latrines, several of which have been found in Ostia.
 People sat next to each other on seats that had holes in the top (for obvious reasons) and in the front (for the insertion of a sponge on a stick).
 A channel with running water was in front of their feet.
 A striking feature of Ostia is the large number of baths.
 They are found throughout the city.
 Some are very large and had expensive decoration, others are more modest.